o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

    * and hand-fill bounds (e.g., sphere radius),
 - export simulation with the export script and [bundle assets](https://docs.o3de.org/docs/user-guide/packaging/asset-bundler/)

-A ROS 2 user who calls the `GetSpawnables` service against GameLauncher will trigger the following sequence:
+A simulation interfaces user who calls the `GetSpawnables` service against GameLauncher will trigger the following sequence:
 - a call to the asset catalog to find all product assets of the type `.simulationinfo`.
 - The `ROS 2 Entity manager` will aggregate found assets and will prepare a response that will contain:
    * `uri` as `spawnable://@cache@/robot/foorobot.spawnable`